Kfire08/UI-Assignment2-Akash/README.md

 3. Refresh option to see new content every 30 seconds.
 4. Infinite scroll feature for news cards.

-#### Note:While running the infinite scroll you might observe repeating news because news items are running on loop as there is limited content in the API which I am using here for testing purpose.
+#### Note: While running the infinite scroll you might observe repeating news because news items are running on loop as there is limited content in the API which I am using here for testing purpose.
 The APIs which provide more content have limited hits and that might make the website unusable if the number of hits are reached.